keymanapp/keyboards/release/b/burushaski_girminas/README.md

 ==============

 2018 © Quwat K. Sunny
 Version 1.0

 Description
 -----------

-Burushãski Girminas was developed by Quwat K. Sunny for Burushãski of yasin while working on a large project.
-It can be used flawlessly in other variants of Burushaski, shina and khowar.
+Burushãski Girminas is a Latin-base keyboard developed by Quwat K. Sunny for Burushãski of yasin while he was working on a large Burushãski (Yasin) project.
+It can be used flawlessly in other variants of Burushaski as well as shina and khowar.

 Links
 -----